What is a digital marketing funnel ?

 By segmenting your audience into separate ‘funnels’ or ‘pipes’ you can measure the conversion rate for each.
 Your volumes may be less but you’ll have higher conversion rates.

-Achieving this is a bigger issue but it starts with defining what your value proposition, positioning and strategy is and who your ideal clients are, and then defining who the buyer personas within these clients.
+Achieving this is a bigger issue but it starts with defining what your, and strategy is and who your ideal clients are, and then defining who the buyer personas within these clients.